 What is Bariatric Surgery?

-Bariatric surgery refers to a number of different procedures aimed at helping people to lose weight, primarily through reducing the space available within their digestive system for the food they consume to be stored and processed.
+Bariatric surgery refers to a number of different procedures aimed at helping people to lose weight.
+Primarily through reducing the space within their digestive system for the food they consume to be stored and processed.
 The most common types are:

-* Using a gastric band, which is placed around the stomach preventing it from expanding and consequently meaning less food is needed to fill it.
+Using a gastric band which is placed around the stomach preventing it from expanding.
+Consequently meaning less food is needed to fill it.

-* Gastric bypass surgery, where the digestive system is re-routed; missing out most of the stomach, meaning that less food is needed to make someone feel full.
+Gastric bypass surgery where the digestive system is re-routed.
+This misses out most of the stomach, meaning that less food is needed to make someone feel full.